HRSINGAPORE Community Discussions

-May I enquire when your Company does encashment of annual leave to employees, do you based it on the current salary or the salary from 2017.
-The annual leave was brought forward from Year 2017.
+May I enquire when your Company does encashment of annual leave to employees, do you base it on the current salary or the salary from 2017.
+The annual leave was brought forward from the Year 2017.
 Kindly advise.

 Encashment of annual leave is based on current salary, not the previous year’s salary.

 The usual practice is to use the current salary to encash.
 The logic is if the employee utilise his leave (whether earned in 2017 or 2018) now, he will be paid current salary.